ReSound and Oticon are two companies that produce some of the most advanced hearing aids out there. But which one of these brands is right for you?

 ReSound also has a vast library of different apps and accessories to enhance your hearing aid usage further.
 The accessories include microphones, streamers, and more.
 ReSound’s apps also allow you to track the hearing aid’s battery and change its volume, so you can make adjustments without seeing a specialist.
 The hearing aids are equipped with Bluetooth connectivity, which lets you stream the sounds of your TV or phone directly to the aid.

 Oticon generally has more options when choosing the style and model of your hearing aid.
-Oticon has all the same styles as ReSound, but with more model options as well, which increases your choices exponentially.
+Oticon hearing aids come in all the same styles as ReSound, but with more model options as well, which increases your choices exponentially.
 A huge aspect that sets Oticon apart is its commitment to catering to different needs.
-For example, there are hearing aids designed to diminish background noise or to help with profound hearing loss.
+For example, they offer hearing aids for tinnitus and hearing aids for severe hearing loss.

 Oticon has the same Bluetooth technology as ReSound, although Oticon claims to be the first to implement it.
 Oticon also has a dedicated app, which is lacking some of the features of ReSound’s app but also has other features that Resound’s app lacks.
 For instance, the Oticon app can control different home functions, such as lights or locks.
 Oticon also implements HearingFitness technology, which tracks your hearing aid usage.